Digitalis purpurea, D. ferruginea, D. grandiflora, D. laevigata, D. lanata,

 These are the first F1 hybrid foxgloves available to the home gardener, they feature magnificent spikes of huge speckled, rose, cream, lavender or white trumpets the very first year.
 The vigorous, well-branched plants grow to 42-48 inches tall and 24-30 inches wide.
 Winter hardy to zone 4.
 Seed is pelleted for easy and efficient sowing.

 Digitalis x fulva, syn.
 Digitalis x mertonensis

 True perennial foxglove produces 2-3 foot spikes of large coppery-rose tubular blooms that hummingbirds find irresistible.
 One of our favorite vertical accents for the shade garden.
 A special, long-lived foxglove that has earned our highest recommendation.
 Winter hardy to zone 3.
 Grows nicely with 'Red Hobbit' Columbine.

 Digitalis purpurea 'Pam's Split'

 Completely new flower shape, 'Pantaloons' is the first 'split-flower' foxglove.
-Large white blooms split up the sides, create 4 even curtains.
-Petals flutter in breeze, reveal deep maroon interior spots.
+Large white blooms split up the sides, creating 4 even curtains.
+Petals flutter in the breeze, revealing deep maroon interior spots.
 Flowers for many weeks in late spring or early summer.
 Start early, will bloom first year.
 Compact, well-branched 3-4 foot tall plants produce many more flowering stems than most foxgloves.
 Winter hardy to zone 4.